CASH 1 Loans logo

 CASH 1 Loans Review

 CASH 1 Loans operates a network of physical storefronts across Nevada, including the Las Vegas N. Nellis Blvd location highlighted here.
-The company positions itself as an accessible emergency lending option for consumers who need fast cash without credit score impact from the application process.
+The company positions itself as an accessible emergency lending option for consumers who are researching short-term cash access without credit score impact from the application process.
 Founded to serve customers regardless of credit history, CASH 1 has expanded to multiple Nevada locations and offers both in-person, phone, and online application channels.

 The company provides two primary loan products: personal loans ranging from $50 to $1,000 and title loans using vehicle collateral up to $50,000.
 They advertise approval in as fast as 15 minutes and same-day cash disbursement.
 The N. Nellis location operates extended hours (8 AM–9 PM weekdays, 11 AM–5 PM Sunday) and is positioned in the Sunrise Manor neighborhood near E. Lake Mead Boulevard with parking available.
 Applicants must be 18+, able to prove income, and (for title loans) vehicle owners.